 Now lay your Watch on a flat surface; this makes the automatic sync with your iPhone easier (try to avoid manual pairing if possible).

 Press the side button (shaped like a pill) to turn on the Watch and tap Start Pairing on the Watch and in Apple Watch app on your phone.
+If it doesn't appear, you may be asked to use your rear camera to take a photo of an animation on the Watch's screen, like you can see below.

 During setup you'll be asked to specify which wrist you'll wear the Watch on.
 This doesn't affect the orientation of the Watch's display incidentally, which is set separately.
 Combined, these choices tell the Watch the direction of movement that should cause its display to turn on when you raise your wrist.